rakutentech/ios-perftracking/README.md

 ## Contributing

-See the [contributing guide](CONTRIBUTING.md) for details of how to partipate in development of the module.
+See the [contributing guide](CONTRIBUTING.md) for details of how to participate in development of the module.

+## Changelog

+See the [changelog](CHANGELOG.md) for the new features, changes and bug fixes of the module versions.